This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In full-duplex mode, both devices can transmit and receive simultaneously.
 Signals traveling in opposite directions share the link’s capacity, which can be achieved in two ways.
 In one, the link includes two separate physical transmission paths, one for sending and one for receiving.
 In the other, the link capacity is divided for signals moving in both directions.
 Full-duplex mode is ideal when constant two-way communication is required, but the channel’s capacity must be split between both directions.

-Example: Telephone networks, where two people can talk and listen at the same time over a telephone line.
+Example: Telephone networks or 2 way wireless intercom, where people can talk and listen at the same time.

 Advantages: